Luxury Backcountry Camping at Big Elbow Campground

 Harold Chapman Bridge at Little Elbow Campground.

-It took us just over 2 hours to make it back to the parking lot.
-We ate lunch at the car, opting to push through and get out of the heat instead.
-Overall it was a very beautiful trip and a great way to get out to the mountains when we only had Saturday and Sunday to prepare, hike, and get ready for another week of work.
+Overall, it was a very beautiful trip and a great way to get out to the mountains over the weekend.
 It can also easily be combined with other sites in the area such as Tombstone for a multi-day trek.
 If you want to book Big Elbow Backcountry, follow this link to the Alberta Parks website.

 Leave a Reply